-- To describe the maternal and infant safety profile associated with study product exposure during pregnancy - To describe the pregnancy outcomes associated with study product exposure during pregnancy
+To describe the maternal and infant safety profile associated with study product exposure during pregnancy

+To describe the pregnancy outcomes associated with study product exposure during pregnancy

-Summary: MTN-042 is a Phase 3b, open-label, multi-site, randomized (2:1 to VR:tablet) trial designed to assess the safety, adherence and acceptability profiles of the dapivirine VR and FTC/TDF oral tablet when used during pregnancy.
+Summary: MTN-042 is a Phase 3b, open-label, multi-site, randomized (2:1 to VR: tablet) trial designed to assess the safety, adherence and acceptability profiles of the dapivirine VR and FTC/TDF oral tablet when used during pregnancy.
 Approximately 750 healthy, HIV-uninfected women who are 18-45 years of age, pregnant with a single child, and willing to use study product during pregnancy will be enrolled in MTN-042 along with their newborn infants.
 Participants will be enrolled into one of four cohorts, with onset of dosing period for each cohort to occur within the following gestational age (GA) ranges:

-- Cohort 1: 36 0/7 weeks 37 6/7 weeks 150 women - Cohort 2: 30 0/7 weeks 35 6/7 weeks 150 women - Cohort 3: 20 0/7 weeks 29 6/7 weeks 150 women - Cohort 4: 12 0/7 weeks 19 6/7 weeks 300 women
+Cohort 1: 36 0/7 weeks - 37 6/7 weeks

+Cohort 2: 30 0/7 weeks - 35 6/7 weeks

+Cohort 3: 20 0/7 weeks - 29 6/7 weeks

+Cohort 4: 12 0/7 weeks - 19 6/7 weeks

+300 women

 The cohorts will be enrolled sequentially, with pauses between cohorts to review interim safety data.
 Enrolled maternal participants will be on study product for up to 30 weeks and followed up for up to 36 weeks, depending on GA at enrollment and timing of pregnancy outcome.
 Enrolled newborn participants will be followed up for approximately 1 year.
+It is anticipated that sites will be activated to enroll participants in Q3/Q4 2019.

-Clinical Research Sites: Malawi : Blantyre CRS
+Clinical Research Sites: Malawi: Blantyre CRS

 South Africa: Shandukani CRS

-Uganda : MU-JHU Research Collaboration CRS
+Uganda: MU-JHU Research Collaboration CRS

 Zimbabwe: Zengeza CRS